Bradley Alan Barth, MD

 Biography

-Bradley Barth, M.D. is the Division Director of Pediatric Gastroenterology at Children’s Health℠.
-He is also a Professor of Pediatrics at UT Southwestern.
+Bradley Barth, M.D., M.P.H. is the Division Director of Pediatric Gastroenterology at Children’s HealthSM and a Professor of Pediatrics at UT Southwestern.
+He has a special interest in endoscopic therapy, particularly using it for pancreatic and biliary disorders, gastrointestinal bleeding and esophageal strictures.

 Dr. Barth earned his medical degree from the University of Texas School of Medicine at San Antonio.
-He completed his internship and residency at the Floating Hospital for Children at Tufts Medical Center, and did fellowship training in pediatric gastroenterology, hepatology and nutrition at Boston Children’s Hospital and Harvard University.
+He completed his internship and residency at the Floating Hospital for Children at Tufts Medical Center, followed by fellowship training in pediatric gastroenterology, hepatology and nutrition at Boston Children’s Hospital.

 Education and Training